kkestell/kestell.org/site/content/2_recipes/3_dinner/weeknight-spaghetti.md

 # Weeknight Spaghetti

-This is a good way to trick your kids into eating vegetables.
+This is a great way to trick your kids into eating vegetables.

 ## Ingredients